 Cognitive stimulation therapy is a psychological approach.
 It aims to stimulate the individual’s intellectual and social abilities through activities and discussions, usually in a group setting.
 Cognitive stimulation overlaps with reality orientation therapy.
 This form of therapy involves care workers or family members repeating the date, time of day, and location to the person living with dementia to help them connect with their surroundings.
 This may be best suited to people with mild to moderate dementia.

 This evidence theme on cognitive interventions is a summary of one of the key topics identified by a scoping review of dementia research.
-If you need more specific or comprehensive information on this topic, try using the PubMed search below.
+If you need more information on this topic, try using the PubMed search below.

 We found six reviews that assessed the effectiveness of cognitive interventions on cognitive function.
 The most promising interventions appear to be those based on cognitive stimulation.
 Cognitive stimulation studies showed:

 - Improvement in overall cognitive skills and general memory in people with dementia living in residential care.